mktcode/deepest-dungeon/README.md

 # TODO

-- [ ] BUG: safe room light not visible when safe room is to the top
+- BUGS/ISSUES:
-- [ ] BUG: death animation doesn't trigger sometimes
+  - [ ] death animation doesn't trigger sometimes
+  - [ ] fix bouncy hero collision (leading to leaving a room unintended) caused by compound body
+  - [ ] timeeater countdown doesn't stop when pausing the game
+  - [ ] abstract hero class to be reusable for multiple players/characters
+- IDEAS:
+  - ENEMIES/TRAPS/PUZZLES:
     - [ ] trapdoors, random tiles change after standing on them too long, instant death
+    - [ ] more enemies
+    - [ ] white giant spider as end boss
+    - [ ] let spiders shoot webs to slow down
   - [ ] more story
   - [ ] implement global high score
+  - [ ] make torches usable on demand
+  - [ ] use seeds as sharable "sessions" and saved games
+  - [ ] stamina for running (and attacking)
-- [ ] implement spell attack
+  - [ ] attack combo with second attack animation
+  - [ ] increase hp/mana/damage automatically on level up, instead choose gameplay mechanic (shield damage, fireball bounces to other enemies, etc.)
+  - [ ] steem blockchain as storage
+  - [ ] when you find an item, make the level depending on that item:
+    - find pathfinder: make levels bigger
+    - find shield: more enemies running at you
+    - find fireball: make flamable stuff you need to break to reach the doors
+    - etc
+- POLISHING:
   - [ ] animate cooldowns in item slots
-- [ ] make torches usable on demand
   - [ ] UI change, fade in/out when narrator speaks
   - [ ] more beautiful and unique UI
   - [ ] subtitles for the narrator
-- [ ] use seeds as sharable "sessions" and saved games
-- [ ] more enemies/traps
-- [ ] stamina for running (and attacking)
-- [ ] fix bouncy hero collision (leading to leaving a room unintended)
   - [ ] adjust volume of all sounds/narrative
-- [ ] timeeater countdown doesn't stop when pausing the game
+  - [ ] sound effects must be quiter when narrator speaks
   - [ ] add all credits
   - [ ] zoom to object of interest (narrator)
-- [ ] attack combo with second attack animation
   - [ ] skill mana
   - [ ] skill shield (duration, damage)
   - [ ] let timeeater wander around dungeon
-- [ ] chapter popup text
+  - [ ] better positioning for chapter popup text
-- [ ] sound effects must be quiter when narrator speaks
+  - [ ] interrupt narrator by pressing a key
   - [ ] make character slide/speed up/down a bit
   - [ ] make timeeater a sensor
-- [ ] increase hp/mana/damage automatically on level up, instead choose gameplay mechanics on level up (shield makes damage, fireball bounces to other enemies, etc.)
-- [ ] look around idle animation
+  - [ ] increase sword/punch hit boxes
   - [ ] Narrative
-  - [ ] adjust volumes
     - [ ] finding fireball scroll
     - [ ] running out of mana (when casting fireball or shield)
   - [ ] add/improve sounds
     - [ ] going down stairs
     - [ ] walking/running when slowmo
-- [ ] new (animated) boss enemy
   - [ ] put the time eater as far away from the doors as possible
-- [ ] steem blockchain as storage
   - [ ] light layer: seamless rooms
-- [ ] multiplayer
+- MULTIPLAYER:
   - [ ] connect via seed
   - [ ] ranks
   - [ ] permanent leveling
   - [ ] randomly meet other players
-    - [ ] they introduced themselves with theirs names: input field, initiate chat
+    - [ ] "they introduced themselves with theirs names": input field, initiate chat
-- [ ] when you find an item, make the level depending on that item:
-  - find pathfinder: make levels bigger
-  - find shield: more enemies running at you
-  - find fireball: make flamable stuff you need to break to reach the doors
-  - etc

 # phaser-electron-typescript-parcel [![Build Status](https://travis-ci.org/distantcam/phaser-electron-typescript-parcel.svg?branch=master)](https://travis-ci.org/distantcam/phaser-electron-typescript-parcel)